-But as he a culture-hero, and benefactor of humanity, he also is indirectly responsible for death.
+But as he a culture-hero, and benefactor of humanity, he also handles death.
 The legend talks about his indirect responsibility.
 He said to the Chameleon, “Go!
 Go tell the men that they will not suffer death.”
 But the slow and lazy Chameleon lingered on the way.
 This angered Unkulunkulu who sent a second messenger, the Lizard who was to tell the men that death would come.
-When the Chameleon finally got there, the Lizard had already been there, and that is why men are mortal.
+When the Chameleon finally got there, the Lizard had already been there.
+That is why men are mortal.

 This myth is prominent among Bantu tribes, such as the Basuto or Baranga.
-It is associated with the idea that the Chameleon is supposed to be one of the first living creatures.
-He is said to have appeared before the earth emerged completely from the primordial waters.
+It is about the idea that the Chameleon is one of the first living creatures.
+He has appeared before the earth emerged completely from the primordial waters.
 Since he had to learn to walk in mud he acquired a slow movement which caused the coming of death.

 Grimal, Pierre, Larousse World Mythology, Secaucus, New Jersey, Chartwell Books, 1965. p.
 522